Algassime Bah

-Algassime Bah (born 12 November 2002) is a Guinean professional footballer who plays as a forward for Cypriot First Division club Ypsonas on loan from APOEL and the Guinea national team.
+Algassime Bah (born 12 November 2002) is a Guinean professional footballer who plays as a forward for Erovnuli Liga club Dinamo Tbilisi and the Guinea national team.

 Club career

 In 2019, Bah was sent on loan to Russian lower league side Vista.
 In 2021, he signed for Olympiacos in the Greek top flight after receiving interest from Spanish La Liga club Atlético Madrid, AA Gent in Belgium, Italian Serie A team Milan, and France.
 On 19 September 2021, he debuted for Olympiacos during a 0–0 draw with Atromitos.

 On 10 August 2024 Bah joined Cypriot First Division club APOEL, signing a three-year deal.

 International career

 In June 2023, Bah was included in the final squad of the Guinean under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted in Morocco, where the Syli finished in fourth place.